Canop/miaou/plugins/dice/README.md

-The `dices` plugin simulates throwing dices with an arbitrary number of sides, such as the ones of Role Playing Games.
+The `dice` plugin simulates throwing dice with an arbitrary number of sides, such as the ones of Role Playing Games.

 It lets you